conan-io/conan-center-index/docs/conandata_yml_format.md

 # conandata.yml

-[conandata.yml](https://docs.conan.io/en/latest/reference/config_files/conandata.yml.html) is a [YAML](https://yaml.org/) file to provide declarative data for the recipe (which is imperative).

-`conandata.yml` is a built-in Conan feature (available since 1.22.0) without a fixed structure, but conan-center-index uses it for its own purposes.
+[conandata.yml](https://docs.conan.io/en/latest/reference/config_files/conandata.yml.html) is a [YAML](https://yaml.org/) file to provide declarative data for the recipe (which is imperative). `conandata.yml` is a built-in Conan feature (available since 1.22.0) without a fixed structure, but ConanCenterIndex uses it for its own purposes and imposes some requirements.

-In the context of conan-center-index, this file is mandatory and consists of two main sections that we will explain in the next sections with more detail:
+In the context of ConanCenterIndex, this file is mandatory and consists of two main sections that we will explain in the next sections with more detail:

 * `sources`: Library sources origin with their verification checksums.
+Freeform structure specific to a recipe.
- * `patches`: Details about the different patches the library needs for several reasons.
+* `patches`: Details about the different patches the library needs along with details for traceability.

 <!-- toc -->
 ## Contents